ThreatConnect-Inc/tcex/docs/_sources/resource.rst.txt

 Resources
 =========

 The ThreatConnect |trade| TcEx Framework provides access to the ThreatConnect API using the :py:mod:`~tcex.tcex_resources` module.
-The Resource Classes can be accessed via the ``tcex.resources`` property of the TcEx Framework.
+The Resource Classes can be accessed directly via the ``tcex.resources`` property of the TcEx Framework or indirectly vi the ``tcex.resource()`` method.

 **Direct Access**

+..
+Important:: The Direct Access method is not supported on Custom Indicator Types.

 .. code-block:: python
     :linenos: